rolandbaer/list-last-changes/readme.txt

 = Shortcode =
 To show the list of the last changes via shortcode use the following syntax:

-[list_last_changes number='7' showpages='true' showposts='true' showauthor='false'/]
+[list_last_changes number='7' showpages='true' showposts='true' showauthor='false' template='{title} {change_date} {author}' /]

 The attribute 'number' defines the number of entries shown.
 With the attributes 'showpages' and 'showposts' changed pages and/or posts are included.
-To show also the author set the attribute 'showauthor' to true.
+To show also the author set the attribute 'showauthor' to true (deprecated, use template mechanism instead).
+The 'template' attribute defines the content of the entries.
+The following fields can be used: {title}, {change_date} and {author}.
+If a template is defined the attribute 'showauthor' is ignored.

 In difference to the widget, with the shortcode no title is written.
 If a title is needed it has to be defined by hand in front of the shortcode.

 == Changelog ==

+= 0.9.0 =

+*Release date: November 27, 2020*

+* Introducing template mechanism in shortcode (also planned for widget and block)

 = 0.8.7 =